 Our research is focused on understanding the evolution and conservation of biodiversity, particularly among understudied invertebrate animals on Pacific islands (see focal field sites below and on the Field Sites pages).
 ESF's location and field stations also give us the opportunity to conduct ecological and conservation projects locally that would be difficult on remote islands.
-Please check out the website, and if you are a prospective student you will find more information about me in the people section and about working in the lab or applying to ESF on the join us page.
+Please check out the website, and if you are a prospective student you will find more information about me, our research, and our lab members in the people section and about working in the lab or applying to ESF on the join us page.

 If you have any questions or comments on this website, please contact me at rundell [at] esf [dot] edu